Sea star wasting disease: Causes

-Research in 2014 showed that the cause of the disease is transmissible from one starfish to another and that the disease-causing agent is a microorganism in the virus-size range.
-The most likely candidate causal agent was found to be the sea star-associated densovirus (SSaDV), which was found to be in greater abundance in diseased starfish than in healthy ones.
-However, evidence for this virus as the cause of sea star wasting disease is inconclusive.
-In addition, the process of how the virus kills sea stars is not fully understood either.
+Research in 2014 purported that the cause of the disease is transmissible from one starfish to another and that the disease-causing agent is a microorganism in the virus-size range.
+The most likely candidate causal agent was found to be the sea star-associated densovirus (SSaDV), which was found to be in greater abundance in diseased starfish than in healthy ones, but with no conclusive mechanism proven.
 Subsequent work in 2018 and 2020 showed that SSaDV was not associated with sea star wasting disease.
-Sea star wasting disease may not be pathogenic or infectious in nature.
 Work in 2021 provided evidence that sea star wasting disease may be linked to microorganisms that inhabit the diffusive boundary layer around sea star tissues; elevated water temperatures and increased supply or organic matter which is released from phytoplankton may cause these bacteria to deplete oxygen in waters around sea stars and thus affect the ability of sea stars to respire.

 Treatment

-In 2014, Point Defiance Zoo and Aquarium lost more than half of its 369 sea stars, and by September 2015 they numbered fewer than 100.
+In 2014, Point Defiance Zoo & Aquarium lost more than half of its 369 sea stars, and by September 2015 they numbered fewer than 100.
 The aquarium treated its affected sea stars with antibiotics in 2014, which proved effective.
+The Oregon Coast Aquarium treated their affected sea stars with Seachem Reef Dip, followed by probiotics.
 Although a mechanism is still unknown, evidence suggests that a single mutation in the elongation factor 1-alpha locus in Pisaster ochraceus may be associated with reduced mortality.